 As a startup, you likely have enough money to last months (not years) and your ONE advantage as a resource-constrained (starved!) organization is your ability to move FAST.
 You can only benefit from that advantage if you have a feedback cycle that is also FAST.

-The ideal design partner for a seed stage founder is a business that is willing to take chances with new technologies and solutions because they need an edge to compete and win.
+The ideal design partner for a Seed Stage founder is a business that's willing to take chances with new technologies and solutions because they need an edge to compete and win.
 They themselves need to move fast in order to succeed.
-I’ve seen many Fortune 1000 companies tell founders they “are desperate” to solve a particular problem, and when pushed regarding when they must have it solved, they speak in “quarters and years” vs. “weeks and days.”
-Every day counts for a startup and as a founder, you need design partners who are calibrated along the same timeframe as it relates to the definition of urgency.
+I’ve seen many Fortune 1000 companies tell founders they “are desperate” to solve a particular problem, but when pushed regarding when they must have it solved, they speak in “quarters and years” vs. “weeks and days.”
+Every day counts for a startup, and as a founder, you need design partners who are calibrated along the same timeframe as it relates to the definition of urgency.

 Why is this important?

-As a seed stage founder of a venture-backed company, you aspire to build a solution that is needed by a large addressable market, eventually.
+As a Seed Stage founder of a venture-backed company, you aspire to build a solution that is needed by a large addressable market — eventually.
 Your revenue (the ultimate measure of all businesses) will ultimately be a function of how many people find value in what you are building and what they will pay you for it.
 Go back to thinking about a normal distribution curve — the design partners you aspire to have represent where the mass market will be 18–36 months from now.
-These are customers 2-3 standard deviations ahead of the mass market when it comes to their appetite for embracing new solutions.
-As a founder, you want to work closely with those early adopters and forward thinkers to perfect your product so it will be polished and ready when the Majority shows up, realizing they are in pain and looking at the forward-thinking organizations (that they typically copy) for the answer.
+These are customers two to three standard deviations ahead of the mass market when it comes to their appetite for embracing new solutions.
+As a founder, you want to work closely with those early adopters and forward thinkers to perfect your product so it will be polished and ready when the majority shows up, realizing they are in pain and looking at the forward-thinking organizations (that they typically copy) for the answer.

-Too often, we’ve seen founders succumb to the siren song of working with design partners who are in the Majority (or worse, the Laggards) because of the attraction of the dollars they can secure today.
+Too often, we’ve seen founders succumb to the siren song of working with design partners who are in the majority (or worse, the laggards) because of the attraction of the dollars they can secure today.
 In our experience, this almost always leads to a “win the battle, lose the war” outcome.
-Small companies get overwhelmed by “whales” as they request feature after feature to make the product successful.
-Meanwhile, the market keeps moving and founders end up with a chunk of revenue, but a product that is only a good fit for Laggards as the rest of the market has started to embrace the next new thing.
+Small companies can get overwhelmed by “whales” as they request feature after feature to make the product successful.
+Meanwhile, the market keeps moving and founders end up with a chunk of revenue but a product that is only a good fit for laggards as the rest of the market has started to embrace the next new thing.

 To recap, one of the most critical decisions early-stage founders make when thinking about the optimal design partners is aligning with the right stage of business within industries that have high-gross margins.
 We recommend founders seek out “Challengers”, as over time we’ve learned these design partners are willing to take risks, give great feedback, have a culture that rewards individuals for trying new technologies, and represent where the market is going.
 They’ve encountered problems earlier than most and are willing to work with startups to solve them as it provides an advantage they need to succeed.

-Now that you’ve acknowledged it is essential to receive frequent, consistent feedback from the optimal early design partners, we want to turn our focus to identifying the ideal person within the design partner to recruit to be your point of contact and ultimately your champion.
+Now that you’ve acknowledged that it's essential to receive frequent, consistent feedback from the optimal early design partners, we want to turn our focus to identifying the ideal person within the organization to recruit to be your point of contact and, ultimately, your champion.

 In our approach, we strongly recommend working with first-line users of your solution and their managers who LIVE the pain you’re attempting to solve.
 The problem is part of their everyday life and solving it would satisfy something that lives at the top of their hierarchy of needs.
 There’s no substitute for the primary research that comes from engaging with the actual people who would use your product directly.

-One thing founders frequently inquire about is the idea of working with “friendlies” or companies secured through warm introductions as design partners.
+Founders frequently inquire about the idea of working with “friendlies” or companies secured through warm introductions as design partners.
 For the sake of clarity let me first say this: As a founder you should get feedback wherever you can get it, but relying solely on “friendlies” as design partners presents a huge risk for two reasons:

 At Unusual, we believe a founder would be making a huge mistake if every design partner came through a warm introduction.
 At the earliest stage, it is vital to build that muscle of iterating on your ICP, positioning, and outreach and taking your target personas through the entire sales process.

-A very common question we get is around pricing for design partners and how to think about what to charge for the initial deployments.
-The short answer is often somewhere between a steep discount in Year 1 and nothing.
+Founders often ask us how to price their product for design partners and how to think about what to charge for the initial deployments.
+The short answer is often somewhere between a steep discount in year one and nothing.
 If you’ve chosen the right design partners, their feedback is extremely valuable.
-To be extreme for a moment, you’d consider paying them for the time, energy, and feedback they are providing.
+To be extreme for a moment, you’d consider paying them for the time, energy, and feedback they're providing.
 However, most design partners are comfortable paying something if they find value in your solution.

-Design partners are often comfortable with paid “Proof of Concept” dynamics.
+Design partners are often comfortable with paid “proof of concept” dynamics.
 At Unusual, we advise our founders to set pricing, but to give design partners large initial discounts.
-For example, when your business is more mature, you might aspire to charge your customers $100k per year for your product, but offer a design partner the opportunity to pay $20k in Year 1.
+For example, when your business is more mature, you might aspire to charge your customers $100k per year for your product, but offer a design partner the opportunity to pay $20k in year one.
 If they push back, the response we suggest is asking “What price would work for you?”
 Remember, the goal is to get them engaged and receive their commitment to sharing quality feedback and spending time with you.
-We frequently see pricing conversations in Year 2 that yield very different dynamics.
+We frequently see pricing conversations in year 2 that yield very different dynamics.

-Another tip we recommend: once you’ve settled on pricing for Year 1, don’t actually start charging the customer until the product is GA.
-If it takes 3 months of working together to get the product to an acceptable level, no problem — you’ve learned a ton and built goodwill with an early customer who will be a valuable reference in the future.
+Another tip we recommend: once you’ve settled on pricing for year one, don’t actually start charging the customer until the product is GA.
+If it takes three months of working together to get the product to an acceptable level, no problem — you’ve learned a ton and built goodwill with an early customer who will be a valuable reference in the future.
 You might also grant a 30-day opt-out period after the GA version is in production if they aren’t seeing value.

 Founders must remember that design partners are taking a risk by working with you.
 Reward them for that.
 When in doubt, do unto others…

 With the steep discount and option to walk, all they’re risking is their time.
 You want to minimize the risk they’re taking and the friction to engage.
-If you deliver the value you're promised to them, you’ll have the opportunity to right-size the contract in 6-12 months and a better sense of core metrics like average AVC, upsell, LTV, net-dollar retention rate, and CAC.
+If you deliver the value you're promised to them, you’ll have the opportunity to right-size the contract in six to 12 months and a better sense of core metrics like average AVC, upsell, LTV, net-dollar retention rate, and CAC.